 DS[Digital System] --"write ❌"--> RW[Real World] --"read ❌"--> DS

 As an example, a digital system, such as a Blockchain, has no practical way to independently understand if a piece of land exists, and to whom it belongs.
 Moreover, a digital system cannot meaningfully enforce that “Alice should from now on own this land that formerly belonged to Bob”.
+Sure, the system can create a digital piece of data that says so, but so long as it is not enforced in the real word, it is meaningless.

 This is why real world authorities are backed by some form of law enforcement unit, such as the police and military, as noted in What Is This All About?.
-No blockchain based system yet has a real world law enforcement body behind it1.
+No blockchain based system yet has a real world law enforcement body behind it2.

 Contrary, blockchains can effortlessly harvest their full Resilience on use-cases whose state is purely digital.
 This property demonstrates why Decentralized Finance (DeFi for short) is such a successful use-case for blockchains.
-Assuming a free and open internet2, DeFi requires no further foundation to operate upon.
+Assuming a free and open internet3, DeFi requires no further foundation to operate upon.

 This is NOT to say that no blockchain based system should attempt to tackle any real-world use-case.
 But, we should acknowledge that there is a high chance to create a system with a single-point-of-failure here.

-Proposition - Weakest Link
+Weakest Link

 The strength of any chain is only as strong as its weakest link.